Adsorption of volatiles on dust grains in protoplanetary disks: Discussions

 The analysis of surface coverage conditions reveals that, based on the disk temperature and hydrodynamic profiles, $R\sim 20~\au$ approximately divides the grain surface snowline for \chem{CO} on amorphous carbon grains, corresponding to a local temperature of $T\simeq 80~\K$ according to the disk temperature profile defined in equation~\eqref{eq:disk-profile}.
 This temperature appears anomalously high when compared to existing experimental and computational studies, which typically report CO condensation temperatures around $\sim 20~\K$ \citep{2017ApJ...849...80C}.
 However, detailed examination of Figure~\ref{fig:surface_coverage} indicates that CO condensation initiation is not an isolated process but rather occurs through coordinated condensation with \chem{H_2O} molecules.

 The underlying mechanism for this elevated condensation temperature becomes evident upon inspection of Table~\ref{table:ads-nbr-carbon}, which demonstrates that the interaction energy between a \chem{CO} molecule and an adjacent \chem{H_2O} molecule significantly exceeds that between two \chem{CO} molecules.
 This enhanced intermolecular binding substantially increases the effective adsorption energy of CO molecules when they are incorporated within a water ice matrix.
 The resulting configuration resembles ``cocrystal'' structures, where CO molecules become trapped within the lattice of water ice (distinct from traditional clathrate hydrates, particularly in their interaction characteristics with \chem{H_2}).
 This cocrystal formation enables the stabilization of surface-phase CO molecules at temperatures far exceeding their typical triple point, highlighting the critical importance of considering multi-species interactions when modeling gas-phase depletion processes in protoplanetary disks.
+Experiments have also identified qualitatively similar trapping of adsorbates in similar situations \citep[e.g.][] {2016ApJ...825...89H}.

 It should be further noted that while the primary investigations in this work focus on single-layer adsorption phenomena, additional studies of second-layer \chem{H_2O} adsorption on silicate-supported water monolayers revealed a single-molecule adsorption energy of $0.28~\eV$, resulting from the combined effects of hydrogen bonding and van der Waals interactions.
 When neighbor interactions are incorporated, this corresponds to a ``multiple-layer snowline'' at $\sim 1~\au$ as indicated by supplementary KMC simulations (not directly illustrated in this work), a finding consistent with conventional snowline scenarios.